ishushkin/ocp-virt-conf-nhc/README.md

 ## 👀 How to verify operation

 ⚠️**Attention: This step can disrupt running applications and/or make them unavailable, use with caution.**
-In order to verify correct operation of the Operator, you need to make one of the worker nodes not reachable for others.
+In order to verify correct operation of the Operator, you need to make one of the worker nodes not reachable for other nodes in the cluster.
-For example, it can be achieved by disabling network interface on the node.
+For example, it can be achieved by disabling network interface on a node.

 ---

 ## Ansible Variables

-The following table outlines the configurable variables used in the Playbook variables file vars.yml:
+The following table outlines the configurable variables used in the playbook's variables file "vars.yml":

 | Variable         | Description                                 | Default Value       |
 |------------------|---------------------------------------------|---------------------|